Recent Searches

 Cost: Free

-If you have a Pixel 3 or later device, Conversation mode puts the focus on a speaker’s voice to help you hear what they’re saying even better.
+If you have a compatible device, the app’s Conversation Mode can focus in on a speaker’s voice for even clearer sound.

 Sound Amplifier is only available for phones running Android 8.1 or later.